khushal06/testrepo/README.md

 # TI-84 Plus CE Calculator Clone

-A faithful recreation of the TI-84 Plus CE graphing calculator built with modern web technologies.
-This project demonstrates advanced React patterns, TypeScript, and accessible UI design.
+A beautiful, interactive recreation of the TI-84 Plus CE graphing calculator built with modern web technologies.
+This is a **frontend-only** application that runs entirely in your browser.

 ## 🚀 Features

 - **Authentic Layout**: Faithful recreation of the TI-84 Plus CE keypad layout
-- **Interactive Keys**: All keys are clickable with visual feedback
+- **Interactive Keys**: All keys are clickable with smooth animations
-- **Keyboard Support**: Full keyboard shortcuts for desktop use
 - **2nd/Alpha Modes**: Toggle modes that change key labels (just like the real calculator)
 - **Visual Feedback**: Smooth animations using Framer Motion
 - **Graph Display**: Mock quadratic function graph using Recharts
+- **Keyboard Support**: Full keyboard shortcuts for desktop use
 - **Accessibility**: ARIA labels, keyboard navigation, and screen reader support
 - **Responsive Design**: Works on all screen sizes
 - **Type Safety**: Full TypeScript implementation